GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/0_index.typ

 <sec:simulator:simulator>
 #minitoc(indent: true)

-The motivation to build a simulator from the ground up was to benefit from a capable yet flexible virtual platform for acoustic-based HRI tasks.
+The motivation to build a simulator from the ground up was to benefit from a capable yet flexible virtual platform for acoustic-based #acr("HRI") tasks.
 Indeed, while existing audio simulation libraries offer a wide range of functionalities, they are generally designed as focused components dedicated to sound propagation, and are often integrated into larger ecosystems such as game engines (see @sec:simulator:background:rir_libraries).
 Their scope is understandably limited to audio rendering rather than interaction modeling.
-In contrast, the design of a custom, extensible platform for simulating diverse interaction scenarios—with support for varied audio sensors and acoustic representations—constitutes a central contribution of this work.
+In contrast, the design of a custom, extensible platform for simulating diverse interaction scenarios, with support for varied audio sensors and acoustic representations, constitutes a central contribution of this work.
 Its goal is to allow the simulation of various interaction scenarios involving a diverse array of audio sensors and acoustic representations.

 Also, its implementation has evolved throughout the project, leading to an organic development process.